serraict/serraict.github.io/_posts/thoughts/2018-10-04-history-waterfall-and-scrum.md

 This resulted in [the OOPSLA paper on Scrum published in 1995], which is generally referred to as the first written reference on Scrum.

+Want to know more about the birthplace of Scrum?
+Check out this [AgileFM podcast with Ken Schwaber].

  [OOPSLA]: http://www.oopsla.org/oopsla-history/
  [the OOPSLA paper on Scrum published in 1995]: https://drive.google.com/open?id=135SbLoltPBM7mcnen0zrgiw8rjVc0Nvw
+ [AgileFM podcast with Ken Schwaber]: https://agile.fm/agilefm/2018/9/27/ken-schwaber-agile-fm